JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7922 days**.

-And here is a just a random fact -  **There are approximately 100 million acts of sexual intercourse each day**.
+And here is a just a random fact -  **A dentist from Buffalo New York named Alfred P. Southwick invented the electric chair.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)